 “The Gamma Knife® is gold standard for the brain,” explains Steven L. Giannotta, MD, chair of the Department of Neurological Surgery at the Keck School of Medicine of USC.
 The Gamma Knife® delivers a concentrated dose of radiation with pinpoint accuracy to a tumor or lesion in the brain.
 It combines data from three-dimensional computer images with the model of a head to focus radiation.
 Unlike traditional surgery, the Gamma Knife doesn’t contain a blade so there is no incision, which leaves surrounding healthy tissue untouched.

 Eric L. Chang, MD, chair of the Department of Radiation Oncology at the Keck School of Medicine of USC explains the importance of an expert team in addition to the advanced technology.
 “The Gamma Knife® platform, combined with our multidisciplinary team, allows us at Keck Medicine of USC to deliver the absolute best possible care for patients seeking treatments to complex disorders of the brain,” said Dr. Chang.

 TrueBeam Stx Radio Therapy System

-CyberKnife® and TrueBeam™ Stx are both noninvasive treatments for areas of the body other than the brain.
-Neither procedure requires cutting, instead delivering a targeted beam of high-dose radiation to tumors or lesions with extreme accuracy.
+TrueBeam™ Stx is a noninvasive treatment for areas of the body other than the brain.
+The procedure does not require cutting, instead delivering a targeted beam of high-dose radiation to tumors or lesions with extreme accuracy.
 Used in various locations of the body and with image-guidance and computer-controlled robotics, it tracks the tumor’s position, detects any tumor or patient movement and automatically corrects treatment delivery.

-TrueBeam™ is often used to treat head, neck, lung, liver and conditions close to organs, and takes significantly less time and improve overall patient comfort.
+TrueBeam™ is often used to treat head, neck, lung, liver and conditions close to organs, and takes significantly less time and offers more overall patient comfort than other similar treatments.

 Xenex Ultraviolet Robot

 The Xenex robot is a machine used to disinfect hospital rooms.
 After medical providers leave the room, the Xenex wheels into an infected area and emits an ultraviolet light.
 The light damages bacteria by penetrating the cell wall, destroying DNA and preventing germs from spreading.
 The UV-C light can kill pathogens such as Ebola, measles, VRE, c. difficile, MRSA and mold.

 As the lines between medicine and technology continue to blur, Keck Medicine of USC is at the forefront, inventing, refining and finding new ways to diagnose disease and improve patient care.